goodekat/LIME-diagnostics-paper/README.md

 comparisons) x (6^2 land comparisons) = 432 comparisons.
 However, there are only 419 comparisons in the `bullet-test` data.
-This is due to the fact that some of the lands are missing from the data (probably due to tank rash): land 4 from the unknown bullet in set 1, land 2 from bullet 1 in set 11, and land 4 from the unknown bullet in set 11.
+This is due to the fact that some of the lands are missing from the data (probably due to tank rank): land 4 from the unknown bullet in set 1, land 2 from bullet 1 in set 11, and land 4 from the unknown bullet in set 11.
 The variables in the data are as follows: